 From Italy, visit Switzerland, AKA ‘the pit of doom’ when it comes to backpacking Europe on a budget.
 However, the Swiss Alps are some of the most beautiful parts of Europe so it’s worth a splurge.

 Continue on to Vienna, Austria.
-It may look fancy but it has a punk rock heart.
+It may look fancy but it has a punk rock heart and there are some great places to stay in Vienna too.

 Then, we move on to Germany.
-Munich is your gateway to experiences in Southern Germany and it has great connections to other awesome cities in Germany: Nuremberg, Frankfurt, Cologne, Dresden, and eventually, Berlin.
+Munich is your gateway to experiences in Southern Germany and has some great hostels.
+It has great connections to other awesome cities in Germany: Nuremberg, Frankfurt, Cologne, Dresden, and eventually, Berlin.

 Travel through the Netherlands and Belgium to Paris, France.
 From there, you can easily get to London and further explore the UK.
 I highly recommend making a stop in Edinburgh to get a taste of Scottish life.